 The compensation in a wrongful death lawsuit goes to the deceased’s surviving spouse and children first.
 Colorado law requires compensation from a wrongful death lawsuit to be split between the deceased’s surviving spouse and children, if applicable.
 If the deceased does not have any surviving children or a surviving spouse, then the deceased’s parents will receive any compensation awarded in a wrongful death claim.
 Lastly, if the deceased has no surviving spouse, children, or parents, then their designated beneficiary will receive any compensation from a wrongful death lawsuit.

-Visit Our Wrongful Death Law Offices
+Visit Our Colorado Wrongful Death Law Offices

 Contact a Colorado Wrongful Death Lawyer

-The Colorado wrongful death lawyers at the Wilhite Law Firm provide compassionate representation for families who’ve lost loved ones in tragic accidents.
+The Colorado wrongful death lawyers at The Wilhite Law Firm provide compassionate representation for families who’ve lost loved ones in tragic accidents.
 We understand what you are going through, and we’re here to help.
 Contact our office today for a free consultation, and let us help you seek justice.